Director, Office of Policy - View Bio

 Policy Analysis- View Bio

 Gulf of Mexico, Regional Collaboration

 The Office of Policy develops and executes integrated strategies for NOAA Fisheries’ long-range planning, policy development, coordination, and implementation.
 The Office is responsible for effective NOAA and external relations on issues of policy development, communications, consistency, and tracks and helps resolve policy issues affecting NOAA Fisheries and its programs.
 In support of this responsibility, the Office of Policy provides secretariat support for the NOAA Fisheries Leadership Council and NOAA’s Marine Fisheries Advisory Committee (MAFAC).

 The Office of Policy reports to the Directorate and serves the Assistant Administrator for NOAA Fisheries and the three Deputy Assistant Administrators (Regulatory Programs, Operations, and the Director of Scientific Programs).
-Determining policy is one of the NOAA Fisheries Service (NMFS) leadership's most important functions.
-Policy provides a focus and context for NMFS actions and a guide for the behavior of the organization and its members.
+Determining policy is one of the most important functions of NOAA Fisheries leadership.
+Policy provides a focus and context for NOAA Fisheries' actions and a guide for the behavior of the organization and its members.

-The NMFS Policy Directives System (PDS) establishes the framework for formulating NMFS policy, and serves as the repository for NMFS policies and procedures.
+NOAA Fisheries Policy Directives System (PDS).
+The PDS establishes the framework for formulating NOAA Fisheries policy, and serves as the repository for NMFS policies and procedures.
 The PDS processes, requirements and holdings are maintained in a publicly-accessible website.